PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 2) Our location is REMOTE.
 If it might bother you to be far removed from the grid, reconsider your length of stay.
 Be aware that there are bears and mountain lions here, too, although you'll probably never see one.

-3) We have two DOGS, a CAT, and CHICKENS.
+3) We have a herd of goats, four DOGS, CATS, and CHICKENS.
 Notify us if you have any issues with animals.
 It's usually OK to bring your pets, but check in with us first.
+And please be sure your dog is not a goat, cat, or chicken killer, or if you're not sure.

 4) BEE stings.
 Our bee hives are in close proximity to cabins and this means you could get stung.
 If allergic, come prepared.